An operator learning perspective on parameter-to-observable maps: Statistical theory for regression of linear function-to-scalar maps

 \subsubsection{Sample complexity comparison}

-To conclude Subsection~\ref{sec:linear_main}, we provide a detailed comparison of the end-to-end~\ref{item:ee} and full-field~\ref{item:ff} PtO map learning approaches to provide intuition.
-Focusing on the specific setting of QoIs with power law coefficient decay and \emph{in-distribution} test error, the following corollary is a consequence of Theorem~\ref{thm:linear_ee_opt} and Theorem~\ref{thm:linear_ff_main_power}.
+To conclude Subsection~\ref{sec:linear_main}, we provide a detailed comparison of the end-to-end~\ref{item:ee} and full-field~\ref{item:ff} PtO map learning approaches to provide intuition about their statistical performance.
+Focusing on the specific setting of QoIs with power law coefficient decay and \emph{in-distribution} test error (i.e., $\al'=\al$), the following corollary is a consequence of Theorem~\ref{thm:linear_ee_opt} and Theorem~\ref{thm:linear_ff_main_power}.
 A short proof is provided in Appendix~\ref{appx:proofs_linear_compare}.